 How much does it cost to build a house?

-The cost of building a new house depends on many factors, including where you purchase the land, the size of the house, the required building permits, and current labor and material costs.
+As we touched on above, the cost of building a new home depends on many factors, including where you purchase the land, the house size, building permits, and current labor and material costs.

 How much does it cost to buy an existing home?